 Forestry & Wildlife

-Mimosa trees produce an abundance of flattened legumes, each of which contain five to 10 seeds.
-These seeds contain a neurotoxin which, can be toxic to dogs and livestock if ingested.
-The seed pods typically remain on the tree throughout the winter months.
-Mimosa seeds can remain dormant for extended periods of time.
-The seeds are usually dispersed close to the parent plant, but they can also be spread by wind, water or wildlife.
-Trees located along rivers increase the ability to transport seeds over large distances.
-This short-lived tree is susceptible to a variety of diseases and insects such as webworms, mites, vascular wilt disease, shot hole borer, armillaria fungus, and root rot.
+Mimosa trees produce a seed pod, each of which contain approximately five to 10 seeds.
+The seeds contain a neurotoxin which, can be toxic to dogs and livestock if ingested.
+The mimosa seeds can remain dormant for extended periods of time and are usually dispersed close to the parent plant.
+However, they can also be distributed by water and wind.
+When a tree is located along a river, its seeds have the ability to travel long distances before germinating.

-Planting native species provides us with an opportunity to protect our forested land.
-By avoiding non-native, invasive species such as the mimosa tree, we can work to bring back species that naturally grow in the southeast.
-There are several native species available that have similar form and bloom in the summer.
-Try planting sourwood (Oxydendrum arboretum).
+Planting native species provides people with an opportunity to protect the forested land.
+By avoiding invasive species, people can encourage the growth of plant species that naturally grow in the Southeast.
+There are almost always native species available that have similar characteristics to non-native invasive species.
+Instead of the mimosa tree, try planting sourwood (Oxydendrum arboretum).
 This species blooms in the summer, and the flowers attract both native bees and honeybees.
-It also displays beautiful fall color.
 Another plant that blooms in June is buttonbush (Cephalanthus occidentalis).
-This large tree-like shrub enjoys a moist environment and grows well in wet areas like pond and lake edges.
-It produces gorgeous flowers in the summer that attract bumble bees and butterflies.
+This large tree-like shrub needs moist soil and grows well in wet areas like pond and lake edges.
+It produces beautiful flowers in the summer that attract bumble bees and butterflies.
 Choose wisely and begin enjoying the native beauty of the region.